gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <p>ProvisionedThroughput of disk to create.
-Only for hyperdisk-balanced or hyperdisk-throughput volumes, measured in MiB per second, that the disk can handle.
+Only for certain types of disk, see worker.AllowedTypesThroughput measured in MiB per second, that the disk can handle.
 The throughput must be specified within defined limits.
 If not set gcp calculates a default value taking the disk size into consideration.
-Hyperdisk Extreme and Hyperdisk Throughput volumes can&rsquo;t be used as boot disks.</p>
+Hyperdisk Throughput volumes can&rsquo;t be used as boot disks.</p>
 </td>
 </tr>
 </tbody>